 If you are more of a Marriott person then you may want to consider the Marriott Bonvoy Business Card from American Express.

-This card currently comes with a pretty awesome limited on time offer of 100,000 bonus points after you spent $5,000 in the first three months.
-There are some really good hotels that go for 50,000 points per night so this bonus could cover a weekend at some pretty awesome luxury hotels.
+This card currently comes with a pretty awesome limited one time offer of 75,000 bonus points after you spent $3,000 in the first three months.

 You can also earn a $150 statement credit within your first six months for eligible purchases on US advertising.

 There is also a special offer to earn Marriott Platinum elite status for one year which will be good from February 1, 2021 through January 31, 2022.
 That offer ends on January 13, 2021.

 Getting Marriott Platinum elite status for one year is an extremely valuable perk.
 That’s because you can get some really nice perks from Platinum status like free breakfast and lounge access.
 For some people, getting that perk alone would be enough reason to pick up this card and pay the annual fee.